| | | |

 Windmills at Kinderdijk

-I wrote about a visit to Zaanse Schans a couple of years ago.
+I’ve written about a visit to Zaanse Schans before.
 North of Amsterdam, Zaanse Schans has a collection of six windmills along the Zaan River, as well as five small museums.
 You can read my Zaaanse Schans article here.

 Disclosure: This article contains affiliate links.
 If you click on any of them and make a purchase, I will receive a small percentage of what you spend.
 This will not affect your price.